-With blogposts, an object at rest remains at rest.
-Do you know what gets it going?
+A reader at rest remains at rest.
+But you know what gets them moving?
+Intrigue.

 You have to share enough at the outset to get people interested without giving it all away.
-Some call this the “empty suitcase” method, where you essentially describe the suitcase without telling the reader what’s in it.
+Some call this the empty suitcase method, where you describe the benefits of whatever’s in your suitcase without telling the reader what’s in it.

 Pretty simple.
 But how do we know that it works?
 Because it’s the de-facto method used by journalists the world around.
 Here are examples from The Atlantic and The New Yorker:

 The New Yorker

 These leads leave us wondering what specifically has happened in the news, who Margaret Sanger was, and what Roger Ailes' insights were.

 In fact, if you look at enough of these, you start to see some trends.